Penang: Early history

 Archaeologists have discovered human remains such as the "Penang Woman", along with seashells, pottery and stone tools, in Seberang Perai.
 The artefacts indicate that around 5,000 to 6,000 years ago, Penang was inhabited by nomadic Melanesians during the Neolithic era.
+The indigenous Semang people of Penang died out in the early 20th century.

 Pali inscriptions on the Cherok Tok Kun megalith suggest the Hindu-Buddhist Bujang Valley civilisation, based in present-day Kedah, held authority over parts of Seberang Perai by the 6th century.
 The entirety of Penang later formed part of Kedah, which came under Siamese suzerainty by the late 18th century.

 Establishment and British rule

 British acquisition and expansion of Penang (in yellow) occurred between 1786 and 1874, when the final alterations to Penang's boundaries were enacted.

-Penang's modern history began in 1786 when Francis Light, a representative of the British East India Company (EIC), obtained Penang Island from Sultan Abdullah Mukarram Shah of Kedah in exchange for military aid.
+The British first arrived in Penang in 1592.
+However, Penang's modern history only began in 1786 when Francis Light, a representative of the British East India Company (EIC), obtained Penang Island from Sultan Abdullah Mukarram Shah of Kedah in exchange for military aid.
 Light had been sent to the Malay Peninsula by the EIC to build trade relations in the region, where he saw the strategic potential of Penang Island as a "convenient magazine for trade" that could enable the British to check Dutch and French territorial ambitions in Southeast Asia.

 After negotiating an agreement with the Sultan, Light and his entourage landed on Penang Island on 17 July that year and took formal possession of the island "in the name of King George III of England" on 11 August.
 The island was renamed Prince of Wales Island after the heir to the British throne and the new settlement of George Town was established in honour of King George III.

 Unbeknownst to Sultan Abdullah, Light had acted without the authority or the consent of his superiors in India.
 When the EIC reneged on military protection, the Sultan launched an attempt to recapture the Prince of Wales Island in 1791.
 However, the attempt was defeated by EIC forces and the Sultan sued for peace.
 An annual payment of 6,000 Spanish dollars was agreed in exchange for British sovereignty over the island.

 In 1800, Lieutenant-Governor George Leith secured a strip of hinterland across the Penang Strait, which was subsequently named Province Wellesley (now Seberang Perai).
 The EIC gained permanent sovereignty over both Prince of Wales Island and the new mainland territory, while the annual payment to the Sultan of Kedah was increased to 10,000 Spanish dollars.
 The British government and, subsequently, the Malaysian government maintained the annual payments to Kedah until 2018, when the Malaysian federal government increased the amount by RM10 million yearly.

 The Port of Penang in George Town c.
 1910.
 Port functions were eventually relocated to Seberang Perai in 1974.